Image & Video APIs

 To use chapters when importing the player as a module, you also need to import the chapters module.
 For example:

-The chapters can be defined when setting the video source or alternatively as a constructor parameter when creating a player instance.
+Define chapters when setting the video source or alternatively as a constructor parameter when creating a player instance.
 You can define the chapters in two ways:

 • Using a VTT file: Use the VTT naming convention shown below or provide the URL of a VTT file that contains the chapter information.
 You can create your file and upload it to Cloudinary as a raw file or use the chapters editor to generate the file for you.